Gepo Mushroom Floor Lamp

 The Posthuma brothers not only wanted to democratise the light business, but they also wanted to provide every lamp with a dimmer.
 At that time dimmers were made with a resistor; they were expensive and often broke down.
 The plan has never been successful.
 Gepo ended business somewhere in the early 1980’s.

-Many thanks to Eric for the beautiful picture.
+Many thanks to Eric for the beautiful picture and the enthusiasm.